plamber/plamber.github.io/_posts/2019-10-24-Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API.md

 - Your Azure host: [PutYourAzureHostAddressHere]
 - Your REST endpoint for the Values API: [PutYourAzureHostAddressHere]/api/values

-## 2) Create the custom connector in Flow
+## 2) Create the custom connector in Power Automation
-Login to your Microsoft Flow interface and choose the *Custom Connectors* option in the menu.
+Login to your Power Automation interface and choose the *Custom Connectors* option in the menu.

 ![](../../assets/images/2019-10-24-06-33-45.png)